 This is just a small sample of recent work, but illustrates the breadth of experience and our capabilities.
 Often I find myself in a familiar negotiation that I have been involved in before, but wearing a different hat.
 Sometimes it is advising the investor, but other times it is the target in a similar type of transaction.
 Sometimes it is advising the seller on how to secure the best deal, but often it is the buyer on how to become the winning bidder.
 Sometimes it is the board of directors on how to best deal with an important issue, but other times it is representing the management team on how best to manage their board of directors.
 The experience of sitting on each side of the table has been invaluable in providing practical and relevant advice to each client.

-Our clients continue to be tested to manage in a very unsettled market.
+Our clients continue to be tested to manage in a very unsettled market, especially given the uncertainty created by the change in the Executive Branch.
 Both strategics and financial sponsors are going to have a tougher time identifying good prospective sellers and then winning and closing the transaction.
 Prospective buyers are going to be challenged to be very thoughtful on how to assess and allocate risk in their transactions.
 Through it all, I think the middle market continues to present great opportunities for savvy dealmakers to find and create value for their investors and stockholders.

 Law360 | November 19, 2014